Why Do We Need Warm-up? A Theoretical Perspective: Introduction

 Decaying the LR is a classical requirement in the theoretical analysis of \algname{SGD}, ensuring convergence under broad conditions~\citep{defazio2023optimal, gower2021sgd}, and it has been consistently observed to improve empirical performance~\citep{loshchilov2016sgdr, hu2024minicpm, hagele2024scaling}.
-Recent work further demonstrates that \emph{decaying} step sizes can improve theoretical guarantees by yielding tighter bounds~\citep{schaipp2025surprising}.
+Recent work further demonstrates that \emph{decaying} step-sizes can improve theoretical guarantees by yielding tighter bounds~\citep{schaipp2025surprising}.
 By contrast, the practice of linearly increasing the LR at the start of training (warm-up phase) has become nearly ubiquitous in modern deep learning~\citep{he2016deep, hu2024minicpm, hagele2024scaling}, yet a clear theoretical understanding of why it helps optimization remains elusive.
-This raises the central question we address in this paper: \begin{quote}

-\textit{ Why does LR warm-up improve training, and under what conditions can its benefits be theoretically justified? } \end{quote}

 A growing body of empirical work points to several advantages of warm-up, including: $(i)$ mitigating training instabilities \citep{kosson2024analyzing, goyal2017accurate, zhang2023dive}, reducing the variance of stochastic gradients \citep{liu2019variance}, and improving the robustness to the choice of the peak LR \citep{wortsman2023small, kalra2024warmup}.
-However, these explanations remain fragmented and do not clarify why warm-up is effective, nor to what extent it is actually necessary.

-In order to provide a theoretical justification for warm-up, we will rely on a special smoothness condition that relates curvature to sub-optimality.
-We then demonstrate how this condition naturally provides an explanation for the benefits of warm-up schedules.
-Specifically, we make the following contributions: \begin{enumerate}
+However, these explanations remain fragmented and likely point to secondary benefits rather than the core mechanism.
+This raises the central question we address in this paper:

+\textit{ Is there an intrinsic property of neural network loss landscapes that justifies the use of a learning-rate warm-up schedule? }